 #4 Chocolate Crackle

 This is an extremely simple dessert and most children love it.
 Chocolate crackle dates way back to 1937 and is made from sugar, cocoa, Kellogg’s Rice Bubbles and coconut oil.
 All these ingredients are mixed in a large bowl, put into patty cake cases and then left to set in the fridge.
 This sweet is typically served at kids’ birthday parties along with other treats such as honey joys and fairy bread.

 This traditional Australian dessert is made using coconut and oats.
 These were created as a substitute for bread and were made especially for the ANZAC’s (Australian and New Zealand Army Corps) to carry in their backpacks, when they fought during the World Wars.
 The version that was made then was hardier than the chewy and soft confection that we find today.
 While their textures are different, the key ingredients are exactly the same and coconut sugar, butter, cocoa, oats and golden syrup are used in making these biscuits.

-At Ganache Patisserie you will find fantastic breads and delicious traditional Australian desserts for everyday consumption as well as for special occasions.
+At Ganache Patisserie you will find fantastic breads and delicious traditional Australian desserts and gourmet tarts for everyday consumption as well as for special occasions.
 Come; explore our scrumptious world of goodies.

 Thanks for reading,

 (02) 9967 2882